torusresearch/documentation/developers/api-reference.md

 - `email` - `string` : Google account of user e.g. "hello@tor.us"

 **Returns**
-- `Promise<string>` : Returns a promise which resolves to the Ethereum address associated to the email
+- `Promise<string>` : Returns a promise which resolves to the Ethereum address associated with the email

 **Examples**